 To start using cross-cluster replication auto-follow patterns from Stack Management in Kibana, select Cross-Cluster Replication from the side navigation and choose the Auto-follow patterns tab.

-You can add a new auto-follow pattern configuration with the create auto-follow pattern API.
-When you create a new auto-follow pattern configuration, you are configuring a collection of patterns against a single remote cluster.
-Any time a new index with a name that matches one of the patterns in the collection is created in the remote cluster, a follower index is configured in the local cluster.
+When you create an auto-follow pattern, you are configuring a collection of patterns against a single remote cluster.
+When an index is created in the remote cluster with a name that matches one of the patterns in the collection, a follower index is configured in the local cluster.
 The follower index uses the new index as its leader index.